-CCTV systems will not be used to monitor the performance of employees without their knowledge.
+CCTV systems will NOT be used to monitor the performance of employees.

-If the College wishes to change the use it makes of CCTV, it must contact the Information Compliance Team so that arrangements are made to amend the notification.
+If the College wishes to change its use of CCTV it must contact the Information Compliance team so that arrangements are made to amend the data protection notification.